Kerr1291/Crossroads/README.md

   * (Done) Add support for backing up saves
   * (Done) Add support for manual game/install path setting
   * Add support for canceling downloads
-  * Add support for re-downloading mods that have already been downloaded and/or clearing installed downloads
+  * (Done)Add support for re-downloading mods that have already been downloaded and/or clearing installed downloads
   * (Done) Add GOG version links and differentiate between steam/GOG mods.
   * Display mod authors and version information
   * Display/Check mod versions and links